jeffbr13/benjeffrey.com/posts/nginx-ssl.md

 ---
-title: Setting up HTTPS on Nginx with Gandi
+title: Setting up Gandi SSL on Nginx
-description: How to get an SSL certificate from Gandi and use it with Nginx
+description: How to get an HTTPS padlock and use it, with Nginx
 date: 2013-04-30
 ---

-So I decided to add a nice little padlock (i.e. [HTTPS][]) to [benjeffrey.com][], after reading Lukasa's article "[HTTPS All The Things (Especially This Thing)][lukasa]".
-Naturally, some level of encryption is always better than none at all, even if "the whole notion of [certificate authorities][CA] is a pretty sketchy one"[^CAs].
-Even famed software blogger Jeff Atwood weighs in on the issue, asking "[Should All Web Traffic Be Encrypted?][]"[^ch].
+So I decided to add a nice little [HTTPS][] padlock to [benjeffrey.com][], having read Lukasa's article "[HTTPS All The Things (Especially This Thing)][lukasa]".
+After all, some encryption is always better than none, as a rule[^CAs].
+Even for websites without authentication, such as this one.
+Esteemed software blogger Jeff Atwood weighs in on the issue too, asking "[Should All Web Traffic Be Encrypted?][]"[^ch].

-I also feel that there's some element of credibility conferred by the padlock in your URL bar, similar to having a `.com` compared to a `.ru`.

 ![Requisite meme.](/images/encrypt-all-the-things.png)

-This page documents the process I went through to get and install an SSL certificate in order to encrypt web traffic passing between my personal website and you, esteemed readers!
+I reckon (in a totally subjective manner) that there's also a certain element of credibility conferred by that padlock next to your URL - similar to the comfort of the familiar dotcom, when compared to the perceived sketchiness of a [.ru](https://en.wikipedia.org/wiki/.ru) or the hipster-startup vibe of a [.ly](https://en.wikipedia.org/wiki/.ly) address.

 I recently registered my domain at Gandi.net, and since they provide [a free SSL certificate for the first year][Gandi SSL], there wasn't any harm in trying one out.

+This page documents the process I went through to get and install an SSL certificate in order to encrypt web traffic passing between my personal website and you, my esteemed readers!

-My [setup][building] is a static website hosted on an Nginx webserver, so it wasn't too hard to find documentation for setting up SSL (see the [Resources] section at the end for deets).
-To reproduce my steps, simply follow the instructions outlined below.
+My setup is just [a static website][building] hosted on an Nginx webserver, so it wasn't hard to find documentation to set up SSL (see the [Resources] section for deets).
+To reproduce my steps, simply follow the instructions outlined below, replacing `benjeffrey.com` etc. with your own domain name...
+You'll figure it out.

 Getting your SSL Certificate